 pyinstaller --onefile --noconsole myscript.py

-: Prevents a command window from appearing.
+--onefile: Generates a single EXE file.--noconsole: Prevents a command window from appearing.

-The generated file will be found in dist/myscript.exe
+The generated file will be found in dist/myscript.exe.

 You can then set this to auto-launch during start-up, making it a set-and-forget solution.